MASHOD0/You/README.md

 # You
-This is a Data colection and proccesing Project where we collect data from youtube comments and do sentiment analysis on it.
+This is a Data colection and proccesing project where we collect data from youtube comments and do sentiment analysis on it.
 ## Plan
 - [ ] Implement a program which selects videos to target
 - [ ] Implement a program which gets the comments